What is shadda?

 (2) shadda of ال and the sun letters (consonants):

 (a) The letters ت, ث, د, ذ, ر, ز, س, ش, ص, ض, ط, ظ, ل, and ن are the sun letters (also called solar letters).
 They are named after the word شَمْس which begin with one of them, that is the ش.
-The remaining letters of the Arabic alphabet are the moon letters.
+The remaining letters of the Arabic alphabet are the moon letters (also called lunar letters).

 (b) These letters are grouped together because of a pronunciation phenomenon in Arabic, that is assimilation with the definite article الْ.
-In particular, the assimilation of the لْ to these letters.
+In particular, the assimilation of the لْ, which always has a sukuun over it, to these letters.

-(c) This assimilation happens because these letters (more accurately, consonant sounds) are near to the ل when we produced them in our mouth.
-That is, there is a slight pause in moving from the ل to these letters when consecutive.
-The ل, as a result, is assimilated to the following letter forming an identical letter, hence two consecutive identical letters.
+(c) This assimilation happens because these letters (more accurately, consonant sounds) are near to the ل when we produced them in oral cavity.
+That is, there is a slight pause in moving from the ل to these letters when they are consecutive.
+The لْ, as a result, is assimilated to the following letter forming an identical letter, hence two consecutive identical letters.

 (d) The first letter has a sukuun ( ـْ ) over it, and the second letter has a short vowel over it (fatha ( ـَ ) , kasra ( ـِ ) , Dhamma ( ـُ )).
 So, they become one, and a shadda ( ـّ ) is added to indicate the doubling.